Dordarus/Obsidian-notes/Knowledge base/Software development methodologies/Software development methodologies.md

 There are many different software development methodologies, but some common ones include:

-* **Waterfall**: The waterfall methodology is a sequential, linear approach to software development, in which each phase of the development process is completed before moving on to the next phase. [[Waterfall.
+* [[Waterfall]]: The waterfall methodology is a sequential, linear approach to software development, in which each phase of the development process is completed before moving on to the next phase. [[Waterfall.
 Pros and Cons]]
-* **Agile**: The agile methodology is an iterative, incremental approach to software development, in which the emphasis is on flexibility, collaboration, and adaptability. #need_info (proc and cons)
+* [[Agile]]: The agile methodology is an iterative, incremental approach to software development, in which the emphasis is on flexibility, collaboration, and adaptability. [[Agile.
+Pros and Cons]]
-* **Lean**: The lean methodology is a philosophy that focuses on maximizing value and minimizing waste in the software development process. #need_info (proc and cons)
+* [[Lean]]: The lean methodology is a philosophy that focuses on maximizing value and minimizing waste in the software development process. [[Lean.
+Pros and Cons]]
-* **DevOps**: The DevOps methodology is a approach that emphasizes collaboration and integration between development and operations teams, with the goal of delivering high-quality software faster and more efficiently. #need_info (proc and cons)
+* [[DevOps]]: The DevOps methodology is a approach that emphasizes collaboration and integration between development and operations teams, with the goal of delivering high-quality software faster and more efficiently. [[DevOps.
+Pros and Cons]]

+>[!NOTE]
-Overall, the specific methodology that is used will depend on the needs and requirements of the project, as well as the preferences and experience of the development team
+>Overall, the specific methodology that is used will depend on the needs and requirements of the project, as well as the preferences and experience of the development team